CuteLibs/CuteButton/README.md

 <br/>

 ## Purpose
-CuteButton is a Custom Material Design Android Library which
+CuteButton is a Custom Material Design Android Library which could be an alternative for Deault Button Library.
+It has everything as the Default Button library.
 <br/>

 ## Features